 That's an amazing number if you think about it.
 In fact, maybe it's time to retire because there's only one way that number can go

-WOLF: After the judge and other speakers, I caught up with two people whose agencies are key collaborators in the center's work: Kenneth Corey, Commander of the 76th precinct, and Anne Swern, First Assistant District Attorney to Brooklyn D.A.
-Joe Hines.
+WOLF: After the judge and other speakers, I caught up with two people whose agencies are key collaborators in the center's work: Kenneth Corey, Commander of the 76th precinct, and Anne Swern, first assistant district attorney to Brooklyn D.A.
+Joe Hynes.
 First Commander Corey.

 COREY: The Justice Center is a tremendous asset for us, you know, from the host of programs that they provide to the alternative sentencing, and just being a partner to us in this ongoing battle, so to speak, to keep the community safe.
 Just having this one-stop shop, you know, where you know, the low-level crimes and the sentences, and the housing issues all get worked out together by the same judge.
 The results speak for themselves.
 It's truly been tremendous.